CryptoManufaktur-io/tron-docker/README.md

 # Overview

-Docker Compose for name-of-project
+Docker Compose for Tron

 Meant to be used with [central-proxy-docker](https://github.com/CryptoManufaktur-io/central-proxy-docker) for traefik and Prometheus remote write; use `:ext-network.yml` in `COMPOSE_FILE` inside `.env` in that case.

-If you want the RPC ports exposed locally, use `rpc-shared.yml` in `COMPOSE_FILE` inside `.env`.
+If you want the RPC ports exposed locally, use `tron-shared.yml` in `COMPOSE_FILE` inside `.env`.

 ## Quick Start

-The `./projectd` script can be used as a quick-start:
+The `./trond` script can be used as a quick-start:

-`./projectd install` brings in docker-ce, if you don't have Docker installed already.
+`./trond install` brings in docker-ce, if you don't have Docker installed already.

 `cp default.env .env`

 `nano .env` and adjust variables as needed, particularly mention-important-vars-here

-`./projectd up`
+`./trond up`

 ## Software update

-To update the software, run `./projectd update` and then `./projectd up`
+To update the software, run `./trond update` and then `./trond up`

 ## Customization